cjdell/keystonejs-graphql-codegen-demo/README.md

 The backend is a minimal KeystoneJS starter project with very little changed.
 Most of the interesting stuff is in `schema.ts`.
 This is probably the only file you'll need to change.
 For larger projects you may want to consider breaking out each entity into a separate file.

-You will be asked to create a user account when starting Keystone for the first.
+You will be asked to create a user account when starting Keystone for the first time.
 I suggest you also add some sample posts.

 The backend must be running in a terminal somewhere.
 To start the backend: